SanthoshDulam/UserPortal/README.md

 🏁 Final Note

-This project is built from scratch without using ASP.NET Identity — so recruiters can clearly see your understanding of:
+This project is built from scratch without using ASP.NET Identity — showing your real understanding of:

 ✔ MVC architecture
 ✔ Sessions